cockroachdb/docs/_includes/v20.2/orchestration/kubernetes-upgrade-cluster.md

         > \q
         ~~~

-1. Add a [partition](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#staging-an-update) to the `updateStrategy` defined in the StatefulSet.
+1. Add a [partition](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#staging-an-update) to the update strategy defined in the StatefulSet.
 Only the pods numbered greater than or equal to the partition value will be updated.
 For a cluster with 3 pods (e.g., `cockroachdb-0`, `cockroachdb-1`, `cockroachdb-2`) the partition value should be 2:

     <section class="filter-content" markdown="1" data-scope="manual">
     {% include copy-clipboard.html %}